-The Mussar for Children Program is now available for purchase!
+The Mussar for Children Program is now available.
 This program integrates Jewish values with classroom and family activities, directed discussions and more.
 This program is easily incorporated into school programs pairing the middot (plural of middah, or soul-traits) with Jewish holidays and festivals.
-Middot the children will be exploring with their teachers are forgiveness, patience, friendship, trust, silence, responsibility, courage, generosity and kindness.
-This program is the only one of its kind geared to children ages 3 to 8 years.

 Mussar for Children encourages an inquiry-based approach in which cooperative, child-initiated learning promotes the children’s spiritual and ethical development.
 The program provides a starting point for creating awareness and encouraging reflection and ongoing discovery.

 This program includes:

 - Information on how to purchase or create a program mascot

 A Scroll with the middah written in English, Hebrew and transliteration reinforces the idea that each middah was received long ago and has been passed down to us.